 Recommended by Jolayne of simplyjolayne

-One of the most unique National Parks, Lassen Volcanic National Park is one of the few places in the world where you can witness all the various types of Volcanoes.
-These include cinder cones, stratovolcanoes, shield, and lava domes.
+One of the most unique National Parks, Lassen Volcanic National Park is one of the few places in the world where you can witness various volcanoes like cinder cones, stratovolcanoes, shields, and lava domes.

 - Distance from San Francisco to Lassen National Park: 250 miles